Skip to main content

 Children’s behavior and adults’ response is a common theme in popular culture: angry or witless school principals, drill sergeant-like teachers, clueless parents, and “problem children” are the stuff of many popular shows and movies.
 Many give extreme portrayals: adults appear either powerless or power-hungry.
 Children are portrayed as conniving aggressors or bystanders.
 In all cases, there is a mismatch between the circumstances and an adult’s response.
 In some of these cases, as in real life, at the root of this mismatch is unrealistic expectations for children’s behavior.
 Your job is to help staff members develop their knowledge of child development and to use guidance strategies that match a child’s development.

 New staff members may have limited knowledge about what behaviors and levels of guidance are acceptable at different developmental stages.
-Adults who possess good judgment, are well prepared, have the ability to relate to all children, empathize with them, and care for them can be expected to foster the development of these same abilities in children, according to Fields, Meritt, Fields, and Perry’s Constructive Guidance and Discipline (2014).
+Adults who possess good judgment, are well prepared, have the ability to relate to all children, empathize with them, and care for them can be expected to foster the development of these same abilities in children (Fields et al., 2014).
 It is important to recognize that guidance is not something that adults do to children.
-Instead, guidance is a partnership that adults partake with children.
+Instead, guidance is a partnership that adults partake in with children.
 When adults have appropriate expectations for children, children are less likely to feel frustrated and act out.
-The National Association for the Education of Young Children (NAEYC) refers to this as developmentally appropriate practice.
-According to the NAEYC’s 2009 position statement, a practice is considered developmentally appropriate if practitioners make intentional decisions toward creating goals that are both challenging and achievable for children.
-NAEYC suggests that early child care workers have an understanding of:

 What Behaviors are Typical for Each Age Group?